Free Kitchen Hacks eBook

 Vegan Couscous Salad with cucumbers, tomatoes, avocado, lemon, and basil

-Using fresh crisp cucumbers, creamy avocado, and bright tomatoes, this couscous salad hits all the right notes to culminate into the perfectly balanced bite.
 Easy to make and lovely to eat, this will become your go-to for lunch, a side dish, or a quick snack!
+As a mom-on-the-go who likes big flavor, this tasty 30-minute, 10-ingredients recipe comes in handy often!

 Close up of Vegan Couscous Salad

-Vegan Couscous Salad Ingredients
+Vegan Couscous Salad Ingredient Highlights

-• Couscous.
 I like to use pearl couscous in this recipe, which is just a little bit larger than regular couscous, but you can use either!

-• Tomato.
 You can use a slicing tomato, beefsteak tomato, vine ripe tomato, or even cherry or grape tomatoes.

 All ingredients for vegan couscous salad including cucumber, tomato, salt, lemon, vegetable broth, olive oil, pearl couscous. basil, avocado, and pepper